Efficient Multi-Source Knowledge Transfer by Model Merging

-Model merging is gaining traction as a promising approach to leverage fine-tuned models without requiring access to training data or incurring increased model size and inference costs.
+\textbf{Model merging} is gaining traction as a promising approach to leverage fine-tuned models without requiring access to training data or incurring an increase in model size and inference costs.
 The merging stage itself demands low computational resources and could be entirely training-free.
-While numerous works explore combining models' weights with diverse architectures~\cite{du2025adamms} or those trained without a shared initialization~\cite{rinaldi2025update, stoica2023zipit, ainsworth2022git}, these often prove less effective than approaches that assume all considered models originate from the same base model~\cite{akiba2025evolutionary, yang2023adamerging, yadav2023ties}.
-This greater effectiveness is largely built upon the concept of a task vector, introduced by~\cite{ilharco2022editing}, which operates on full-rank weight matrices, in contrast to merging low-rank approximations, such as LoRA modules~\cite{zhao2024merging}.
+While substantial progress has been made in combining models with diverse architectures~\cite{du2025adamms} or those trained without a shared initialization~\cite{rinaldi2025update, stoica2023zipit, ainsworth2022git}, our work primarily focuses on a distinct, yet highly prevalent paradigm where models originate from a common pre-trained base~\cite{akiba2025evolutionary, yang2023adamerging, yadav2023ties}.
+This shared origin allows for the direct application of task arithmetic~\cite{ilharco2022editing}, enabling precise manipulation of weight differences to compose capabilities.
 Model merging can enhance single-task performance~\cite{wortsman2022model, rame2023model, jang2024model} or be utilized in the creation of multitask models~\cite{marczak2025no, gargiulo2025task}.
 While merged models for multitask performance show limited promise for cross-domain compositional generalization~\cite{tam2024realistic}, we focus on explicitly reusing weights for distinct, new target tasks.
-Other prior works focus on merging reasoning skills with Chains-of-Thought~\cite{yin2025learning} for better zero-shot knowledge composition.

-Singular Value Decomposition (SVD) offers a valuable approach for parameter-efficient fine-tuning (PEFT), allowing effective modifications within the eigenspectrum of pre-trained weights~\cite{wang2024milora, balazy2024lora, peng2024sam, meng2024pissa}.
+\textbf{Singular Value Decomposition (SVD)} offers a valuable approach for parameter-efficient fine-tuning (PEFT), allowing effective modifications within the eigenspectrum of pre-trained weights~\cite{wang2024milora, balazy2024lora, peng2024sam, meng2024pissa}.
 While many of these strategies achieve parameter efficiency by focusing on the singular values, diverse approaches exist~\cite{lingam2024svft}.
 Others leverage SVD with reinforcement learning at inference time, adapting to unseen target tasks~\cite{sun2025transformer}.
 We introduce a unique adaptation strategy that diverges from prior work in two critical ways.
 First, we apply SVD to a multi-source merged model.
 Second, departing from the more varied heuristics seen before, our adaptation is guided exclusively by the largest singular values.